janverschelde/PHCpack/src/doc/source/options.rst

    sys     0m0.248s

-phc -v : Verification, refinement and purification of solutions
+phc -v : verification, refinement and purification of solutions
 ---------------------------------------------------------------

 While solution paths do in general not become singular or diverge, at the end of the paths, solutions may turn out to be singular and/or at infinity.
-With phc -v one can do the following tasks:
+With ``phc -v`` one can do the following tasks:

-1. Perform a basic verification of the solutions based on Newton's method and weed out spurious solutions.
+1. Perform a basic :index:`verification` of the solutions based on Newton's method and weed out spurious solutions.

 2. Apply Newton's method with multiprecision arithmetic.